-Employees of Facilities and Services are responsible for a variety of services performed on and around the Las Cruces campus, including facility cleaning, maintenance, and access control.
+Employees of Facilities and Services are responsible for a variety of services performed on and around the DACC campuses, including facility cleaning, maintenance, and access control.
 Upon employment, these employees submit to a background check, receive a uniform distinguishing them as Facilities and Service employees, and are issued keys granting limited access to the exterior door, equipment rooms, and custodial closets.
-Custodians may access master keys through a lockbox sign-in and sign-out process.
-An employee entering a requester-controlled area obtains access through the work requestor, with both parties verifying security upon completion.
-When work needs to be performed in a residence, it requires key check-out and check-in from the appropriate office.
+An employee entering a requester-controlled area obtains access from the on-duty security officer, with both parties verifying security upon completion.